 Is Riding a Bike Safer Than Driving?
 The Answer May Not Surprise You

-The National Highway Safety Traffic Administration ( NHTSA ) has one of the longest, most unwieldy names to spit out but their mission, to eliminate bicycle/car fatalities on U.S. roads, is undeniable and unwavering.
-As a keeper of statistics, the NHTSA calculated that in 2018, 857 bicyclists died due to motor vehicle accidents and that number was up 6-percent from 2017.
+The National Highway Safety Traffic Administration ( NHTSA ) has one of the longest, most unwieldy names to spit out but its mission, to eliminate bicycle/car fatalities on U.S. roads, is undeniable and unwavering.

 The topic continues to be debated